 Minimize Supply Chain Risks With NetSuite

-NetSuite’s supply chain management software aims to keep operations running smoothly, ensuring that all workers and materials are available at the right time and place.
+NetSuite’s supply chain management software aims to keep operations running smoothly by keeping all workers and materials available at the right time and place.
 NetSuite procurement capabilities drive accuracy throughout the purchasing process, while supporting collaboration with suppliers.
-In addition, integrated demand planning, inventory management and predictive analytics optimize supply chain strategies and streamline tasks to ensure that supply plans are executed without disruption and products are delivered as promised.
+In addition, integrated demand planning, inventory management, and predictive analytics optimize supply chain strategies and streamline tasks so that supply plans are executed without disruption and products are delivered as promised.

 The years since 2021 illustrate why SMB business leaders can’t turn their attention away from their supply chains.
 The connection between supply chain management and financial success, even solvency, is now crystal-clear.